 Both REPLACE and STUFF perform substring replacement.
 REPLACE searches for a substring by data value.
 STUFF searches for a substring by string position and length.

-The following example shows a single-character substitution, turning KING into KONG:
+The following example shows a single-character substitution, turning BOLT into BELT:

 The following examples replace an 8-character substring (Kentucky) with a longer 12-character substring and a shorter 2-character substring:

 The following example appends a substring to the beginning of the string: